Thuy-Hung/Cisco-Packet-Tracer-Labs-for-CCNA/README.md

-This repository about CCNA lab
+This repository about Cisco Packet Tracer lab for CCNA